-1 When approved by the customer, the scope of this requirement can be reduced to single point of failure items loaded in tension with relatively small cross-section (examples: lugs, iso-static mounts, small strut or pin, GSE interface).
+1 When approved by the customer, the scope of this requirement (11.2.2.1a.6) can be reduced to single point of failure items loaded in tension with relatively small cross-section (examples: lugs, iso-static mounts, small strut or pin, GSE interface).

-2 For PFCIs, see 6.1.
+2 For more information on PFCIs, see 6.1.

-The identification of potential fracture-critical items shall be performed in conformance with the procedure given in 61Figure 5-1.
+The identification of potential fracture-critical items shall be performed in conformance with the procedure given in Figure 6-1.

 Documentation requirements